madalina-cirstea/Introduction-to-Robotics/Gemma Automated GreenHouse/README.md

    - turn water pump ON and OFF

 ## Automatic Mode
-Gemma v1.0 can run automatically.
+Gemma v1.0 can successfully operate autonomously based on the values recorded by the sensors.

 ## Hardware componenets